JulianDeclercq/manga-to-epub-scraper/README.md

 - Creates one EPUB file per chapter.

 ## Planned Features

+### Generic sources
 As the repository name suggest, I plan to make this script more generic in the close future, allowing users to input their own sources and url patterns so it can be used for different mangas.

+### Image Conversion for EPUB Optimization
+Converting PNG images to JPG format to reduce the EPUB file size and improve e-reader performance.

 ## Installation